LV-Crew/LVC-HostsManager/README.md

 # HostsManager
-Hosts file updater that pulls an updated hostfile from an online source.
+Hosts-File-Downloader & -Updater that pulls an new/updated hosts-file from any online source (URL) that is saved by the user in the app.

+History:
+2017-06-27 V1-Vx